reallyfancy/make-play-code-unity-and-cake/session-1/README.md

 **_Operators_** are symbols that represent mathematical or logical actions.
 Some are already familiar from everyday use and some are specific to programming.

-We looked at three types of operators today:

-* *Arithmetic operators* describe an action that should be performed on two values, such as using + to add two number together.

-* *Comparison operators* are used to compare two values, such as using > to determine if one number is greater than another.

-* *Logical operators* are used to make conditionals more complex and powerful, such as using AND to indicate that something should happen if more than one statement is true.

-In the sample project, we used an arithmetic operator to set the value of *candlesNeeded* to 3 when the game started and to reduce the value of *candlesNeeded* by 1 when the player clicked on candles.
-We used a comparison operator to check whether the value of *candlesNeeded* less than 1, meaning that the player had collected enough candles.
+In the sample project, we used the = operator to set the value of *candlesNeeded* to 3 when the game started.
+We used the - opertor to reduce the value of *candlesNeeded* when the player clicked on candles.
+We used the < operator to check whether the value of *candlesNeeded* was less than 1.

 ## Resources